 Notwithstanding the statutory formulas, town-by-town payment lists were established for both PILOT programs from FY 2016 through FY 2021.

-Beginning in FY 2022, municipalities and districts will receive a percentage of their full PILOT calculations based on the qualifications established in P.A.
-21-3.
-The new Tiered PILOT approach divides grantees into three separate tiers:
+Municipalities and districts will receive a percentage of their full PILOT calculations based on the qualifications established.
+The Tiered PILOT approach divides grantees into three separate tiers:

 - Tier 1: Municipalities with an Equalized Net Grand List Per Capita (ENGLPC) less than $100,000, Alliance Districts, and municipalities in which the State of Connecticut owns more than 50% of the property within the town’s boundaries.